We have a fully-integrated ESG methodology in which we qualitatively account for all identifiable risks in our risk-adjusted returns expectations.

 View our Annual SRD II Disclosure

 We have appointed a third party agency to transmit our proxy voting instructions, a process that is reliant on various external parties.
-We publish our voting records on a quarterly basis.
+Voting records are published on a quarterly basis.

 We actively engage with company management, both during our due diligence process and on an ongoing basis.
 We aim to assess whether the management shares our views on the trends we identified during the Immersions research process.
 We also consider how the management is positioning the company to capture those trends.